adamency/numen/README.md

 ## Going Further

-I just use Numen and the default phrases for all my computing, with keyboard-based programs like [Neovim](https://neovim.io) and [qutebrowser](https://qutebrowser.org).
+I use Numen and the default phrases for all my computing, with keyboard-based programs like [Neovim](https://neovim.io) and [qutebrowser](https://qutebrowser.org).
 I also use a minimal desktop environment I made, called [Tiles](https://git.sr.ht/~geb/tiles), that doesn't require a pointer device for window management, file picking, etc.